What is lymphocytosis (high lymphocyte count)?

-Your doctor diagnoses lymphocytosis with a blood test called a complete blood count (CBC) with differential.
-This test shows an increase in white blood cells, with higher than normal amount of lymphocytes.
-Your doctor may use other diagnostic blood tests, such as a test called flow cytometry, to see if the lymphocytes are clonal (which is seen in a disorder called chronic lymphocytic leukemia).
-Testing may also include a bone marrow biopsy, to help determine the root cause of lymphocytosis.
-Doctors rely on your medical history, current symptoms, medication list, and physical exam to help determine the underlying cause of lymphocytosis.
+Your provider may order a blood test called a complete blood count (CBC) with differential.
+This test shows if you have a higher-than-normal amount of lymphocytes.
+They may order a flow cytometry test to see if the lymphocytes are clonal (seen in cancers like chronic lymphocytic leukemia).
+Testing may also include a bone marrow biopsy to help determine the root cause of lymphocytosis.

 Management and Treatment

 Lymphocytosis treatment involves resolving what’s causing the high lymphocyte count.
 If your body is producing white blood cells to fight a germ, you may not need treatment.
 In time, your immune system can usually take care of the issue.
 If the spike in white blood cells is a sign of cancer, you can discuss treatment options with your provider.

 Receiving treatment for the underlying cause can help restore your lymphocyte levels to normal.